-No livestock dealer shall operate a buying station prior to receiving approval from the Administrator.
+No livestock dealer shall operate a buying station prior to submitting an application and receiving approval from the Administrator.
+Applications shall be submitted to the Idaho State Department of Agriculture (Department) on an approved form.
 All cattle entering the buying station shall be shipped to an approved slaughter establishment within seven (7) days of arrival at the buying station.
 (3-15-22)

-301. Application For Designation As An Idaho Approved Buying Station.

-Application for designation as an Idaho approved buying station shall be made on application forms available from the Administrator.
-(3-15-22)

 302. Administrator Approval.

-State or federal animal health officials will inspect all buying stations prior to approval by the Administrator.
-The Administrator may take any past enforcement or violation history of the owner or operator of the buying station into consideration when making the final approval determination.
+Prior to approval by the Administrator, all facilities must be inspected by state officials to verify compliance with all buying station laws and rules.
+Past enforcement or violation history of the owner or operator of the facility may be taken into consideration when making the final determination.
 (3-15-22)

 303. Approved Buying Station Number.

-The license number issued to the livestock dealer by the State Brand Board will be used to identify the approved buying station.
+To operate an approved buying station, the applicant must also hold an active livestock dealer license,issued by the State Brand Board, which will be used to identify the approved buying station.
 (3-15-22)

 304. Expiration Of Approved Status.

-Approved buying station status will remain in effect unless the status is revoked by the Administrator or there is a change in ownership or operator.
-If there is a change in ownership or operator, it is the responsibility of the new buying station owner or operator to apply for reinstatement of approved status.
+Approved buying station status will expire on September 1 of each year.
+It is the responsibility of buying station management to apply each year for renewal ofapproved status.
 (3-15-22)

 305. Revocation Of Approved Buying Station Status.

-In addition to any other Department administrative or civil action, the Administrator may withdraw or deny the approval of any buying station, by notifying the owner in writing, when one (1) or more of the following conditions exist: (3-15-22)
+The Administrator may withdraw or deny the approval of any buying station, by notifying the owner in writing, when one (1) or more of the following conditions exist: (3-15-22)

 01. Recordkeeping Requirements.
 There is evidence that the owner or operator of the buying station violated the recordkeeping requirements of this rule, or animal health regulations.
 (3-15-22)

 02. Inability to Trace Animals.
-There is a repeated history of an inability to trace the affected, exposed or reactor cattle handled by the buying station to the previous location and owner.
+There is a repeated history of an inability to trace cattle handled by the buying station to the previous location and owner.
 (3-15-22)

 03. Violations.
 A buying station violates any of the provisions of Subchapter A. (3-15-22)

 04. Owner Request.
-Owners may have the approved status revoked by emptying the buying station and requesting in writing that the status be revoked.
+Requests to revoke approved status may be submitted in writing.
 (3-15-22)

 05. Regulation Changes.
 Idaho approved buying station status may be revoked as required by changes in state or federal rules or regulations.
 (3-15-22)